lakshyaag/India-Trade-Data/README.md

 |Value|Value of export (in million US$)

 ## How to use

-1. Make sure the requirements are satisfied (namely, `selenium`, `chromedriver` and `pandas`)
+1. Make sure the requirements are satisfied (`pip install -r requirements.txt`)
 2. Download the `.ipynb` file
-3. Change the URL to either *export* or *import*, as desired
+3. Run the *export* or *import* cells, as desired
-4. Run the appropriate function (it will take time because of multiple iterations)
+4. The required file will be saved to disk.

 ---

 ## Tools used

 1. Python 3
 2. Selenium
 3. ChromeDriver
 4. Pandas

 ## Source

-The data is sourced from [Department of Commerce, Government of India.](https://commerce-app.gov.in/eidb/Default.asp)
+The data is sourced from [Ministry of Commerce and Industry, Government of India.](https://tradestat.commerce.gov.in/eidb/default.asp)

-## TO-DO

- - [ ] Try to speed up the scraping process

-### Note
-Because of the multitude of commodities and countries, the datasets are extremely large in terms of row number.